glFusion/astore/README.md

         If so configured, this product is automatically added to the catalog.

 ## Configuration
+### Store Title
+An optional string to be displayed at the top of the main store page.

+### Store is Open?
+Select "No" to easily close the store without disabling the plugin.
+Prevents displaying the main store page, any product detail pages, and the centerblock.
+Autotags are not affected, though the link to detail pages will return 404.

 ### Use Product API?
 This plugin is designed to user the Amazon Product API v5 to retreive product information.
 If you prefer, you can manually enter the URLs to products from